If I've said hi, be a gentleman and say hi back for god's sake. I won't bite (yet).

 "Your dating demands only miss a graph, you obnoxious scientist!"

-"(Proudly) I do ***.
-Where are you from?" [no more answer to this dimwit from me.
-I have a job, a better paying one, and come from the ghettos of a city where you would get your underpants stolen, you privileged white male dumbass!!]
+Guy: (Proud) I'm a software engineer.
+Where are you from? [oh honey did you just time travel from a decade where girls can't have jobs?
+I have one, a better paying one, and come from the ghettos of a city where you would get your underpants stolen, you privileged white male dimwit!]

 "What's the best Queen album?
 Hint: it's A Night at the Opera." [thanks for including me in the conversation bro]